abdallah203451/ATC_01228152459/README.md

 # Event Booking System 🚀

-A full-stack event booking platform with a **.NET 9** backend and a **React + TypeScript** frontend.
-This professional README combines both projects, detailing architecture, features, tech stack, setup, and deployment instructions.
+A comprehensive full‑stack event booking platform with a **.NET 9** backend and a **React + TypeScript** frontend.
+This README covers architecture, standout features, tech stack, setup instructions, and live deployment links.

 ---